-Under the Arkansas Works demonstration, the state has been providing premium assistance to support the purchase by beneficiaries eligible under the new adult group under the state plan of coverage from qualified health plans (QHPs) offered in the individual market through the Marketplace.
-Enrollment activities for the new adult population began on October 1, 2013 for the qualified health plan (QHP)QHPs with eligibility effective January 1, 2014.
-In
+Under the Arkansas Works demonstration, the state has been providing premium assistance to support the purchase by beneficiaries eligible under the new adult group under the state plan of coverage from QHPs offered in the individual market through the Marketplace Enrollment activities for the new adult population began on October 1, 2013 for the qualified health plan (QHP) with eligibility effective January 1, 2014.
+In Arkansas, individuals eligible for coverage under the new adult group are as described at Section 1902(a)(10)(A)(i)(VIII) of the Social

-Page 5 of 43
+Page 5 of 36

-Arkansas Beginning in 2014, individuals eligible for coverage under the new adult group are asindividuals described at Section 1902(a)(10)(A)(i)(VnIVIII) of the Social Security Act and is further specified in the state plan (collectively Arkansas Works beneficiaries).
+Security Act (collectively Arkansas Works beneficiaries).
 Arkansas expected approximately 200,000 beneficiaries to be enrolled into the Marketplace through this demonstration program.

 With this amendment and extension, the state will test innovative approaches to promoting individual financial responsibility for care and to minimizing churn through strengthening employer sponsored insurance (ESI).
 All Arkansas Works beneficiaries with incomes above 100 percent of the FPL will be charged monthly premium payments.
-Additionally, Through the approved December 2016 extension and amendment to the demonstration, the state required that all Arkansas Works beneficiaries age 21 and over who receive the alternative benefit plan (ABP) and who have access to cost-effective employer sponsored insurance (ESI) through participating Arkansas Works employers will be required to participate in ESI. (as described below, the Arkansas Works ESI premium assistance program will terminate on December 31, 2017).
+Additionally, all Arkansas Works beneficiaries age 21 and over who receive the alternative benefit plan (ABP) and who have access to cost-effective ESI through participating Arkansas Works employers will be required to participate in ESI.